aliyun/alibaba-cloud-sdk-go/README.md

 $ go get -u github.com/aliyun/alibaba-cloud-sdk-go/sdk
 ```

-If you have used glide to manage dependence，you can also use glide to install Alibaba Cloud Go SDK：
+If you have used glide to manage dependence，you can also use glide to install Alibaba Cloud SDK for Go：

 ```sh
 $ glide get github.com/aliyun/alibaba-cloud-sdk-go